 Thomann-Hanry® have cleaned and restored numerous prestigious buildings over the years, but none more so than the one known affectionately as the ‘Old Lady of Threadneedle Street’ – the Bank of England.

-Taking just 25 days, the Thomann-Hanry® exceptionally skilled team cleaned the whole of the 13,000m2 exterior of the iconic Bank of England building.
+Taking just twenty-five days, the Thomann-Hanry® exceptionally skilled team cleaned the whole of the 13,000m2 exterior of the iconic Bank of England building.

 “Thomann-Hanry® is at the forefront of the exterior stone cleaning and restoration industry and has been for a number of years.
 Cleaning and maintenance work is vital to ensure the preservation of a Grade I listed building such as the Bank of England and we are enormously proud to have facilitated the facelift to this iconic city building.”